 All the reflection journals must be approved prior to the oral presentation of the work practice deployment.
 The entire folder must be approved to get the grade "passed" in the course.

 Examination Support Material

-The course is only given and assessed in the 3rd semester of the master program in Ocean Technology.
+The course is only given and assessed in the 2nd year of the Integrated Master's programme in Ocean Technology.

 The course will be evaluated by the students in accordance with the quality control system at UiB and the department.